 So fear isn't always unskillful.
-It's when the fear gets mixed up with greed, aversion, or delusion: That's when you've got a problem.
+It's when the fear gets mixed up with the greed or aversion or delusion: That's when you got a problem.

 So first sort things out.
-Breathe through any of the patterns of tension that may come up with the fear, so you can weaken the sense that the fear is you or yours, or that it's telling you some deep message from your inner self.
-Change the way you breathe and you can undercut a lot of those misunderstandings.
+Breathe through any of the patterns of tension that may come up with the fear, so you can weaken the sense that the fear is you or yours or its telling you some deep message from your inner self.
+Change the way you breathe and you find you can undercut a lot of those misunderstandings.

-As you stay with the more refreshing breath, more energizing or nourishing breath, try to get your inner adult involved.
+And as you stay with the more refreshing breath, more energizing or nourishing breath, try to get your inner adult involved.
 There's so much said about getting in touch with your inner child.
 I have a friend, a psychotherapist, who says the only people who have the right to talk about their inner child are pregnant women.
-We all have inner children, and they're all as misinformed as most children.
+We all have inner children and they're all as stupid as and misinformed as most children.
 The younger they are, the less reliable their perception of things.
-And yet we carry quite a few of them around.
-You want to bring your inner adult in to talk to those children-the inner adult who has a wider perspective, a perspective that's more mature.
+And yet we carry quite a few of those around.
+So you want to bring your inner adult in to talk to those children-the inner adult who has a wider perspective, a more mature perspective.

-To do this, back the inner adult up with good breath energy-refreshing, nourishing breath energy.
-Then you can sort things out: "Okay, what kind of fear is this?
+So you want the inner adult to be backed up by good breath energy refreshing, nourishing breath energy.
+And then you can sort out, "Okay, what kind of fear is this?
 Where is the skillful element in the fear?
 Where is the unskillful element?
-What unreasonable voices do I have to talk to?
-How can I change your perception of the situation?"
+What unreasonable voices do you have to talk to?
+How can you change your perception of the situation?

 Remember those three types of fabrication.
 There's the breath, which is bodily fabrication; directed thought and evaluation-in other words, the way you talk to yourself about an issue-are verbal fabrications; and then there are perceptions and feelings, which are mental fabrications.
 Feelings here are not so much emotions.
 They're more feeling tones: pleasure, pain, neither-pleasure-nor-pain.
-Perceptions are the images that underlie the thoughts-the basic concepts, words, or images that you then turn into sentences, which then become verbal fabrication.
+And then the perceptions are the images that underlie the thoughts-the basic concepts, words, or images that you then turn into sentences, that become verbal fabrication.

 So when an emotion comes up, ask yourself, what's fabricating here?
-In particular, what kinds of perceptions are making it difficult to see the situation clearly?
-Often these fabrications and perceptions come from way back in your past.
+In particular, what kind of perceptions are making it difficult to see the situation clearly?
+And you find many times that these are things that come from way back in your past.
 Some of the childish members on your committee have held onto these perceptions for a very long time.
-And one of the reasons they're so effective in holding on is that they keep these images in the shadows, so that they just flit past, like the subliminal messages that are broadcast on TV.
+And one of the reasons they hold on very effectively is that they keep these images in the shadows, so that they just flit past, like the subliminal messages they broadcast on TV.
 They're there, but you're just barely aware of them.
-Yet they have their power precisely because you're just barely aware.
+And they have their power because you're just barely aware.
 They speak to a different part of the mind: the lizard brain, the part whose emotions are really raw.